Sea Kayaking Expeditions: Best Multi-Day Routes 2026

 Beyond the paddling itself, what makes multi-day sea kayaking special is the camping.
 You pull your kayak onto a beach that no road can reach, set up your tent overlooking the ocean, cook dinner as the sun sets, and fall asleep to the sound of waves.
 In the morning, you watch the sunrise from your sleeping bag, brew coffee on a compact stove, pack everything back into the kayak, and paddle off to find the next remote beach.

 The beaches you camp on during a sea kayaking expedition are often inaccessible by any other means.
 In Lofoten, I camped on a white sand beach at the base of a 900-meter granite cliff with no other humans within 10 km.
 In Croatia, I camped on a tiny island where the only other occupants were a family of rabbits.
-In Alaska, the beach was shared with a grizzly bear fishing in the river 200 meters away (I slept lightly that night).
+In Alaska, the beach was shared with a grizzly bear fishing in the river 200 meters away.

 This combination of physical exertion, self-sufficiency, natural beauty, and radical simplicity is what draws people to multi-day sea kayaking.
 It is the antidote to a complicated, screen-saturated life.
 For a week, your world shrinks to the elemental: water, weather, food, shelter, and the rhythm of your paddle strokes.